 Similar to the government savings discussed above, society as a whole sees savings due to external or incidental benefits of education.
 These represent the avoided costs that otherwise would have been drawn from private and public resources absent the education provided by the colleges.
-Social benefits appear in Table 3.5 and break down into three main categories: 1) health savings, 2) crime savings, and 3) income assistance savings.
-These are similar to the categories from the taxpayer perspective above, although health savings now also include lost productivity and other effects to the reduced number of welfare and unemployment insurance claims.
-Table 3.5: Present value of the future increased economic
+Social benefits appear in Table 4.5 and break down into three main categories: 1) health savings, 2) crime savings, and 3) income assistance savings.
+These are similar to the categories from the taxpayer perspective above, although health savings now also include lost productivity and other effects associated with smoking, obesity, depression, and substance abuse.
+In addition to avoided costs to the justice system, crime savings also consist of avoided victim costs and benefits stemming from the added productivity of individuals who otherwise would have been incarcerated.
+Income assistance savings comprise the avoided government costs due to the reduced number of welfare and unemployment insurance claims.